The Sierra Nevada is part of the American Cordillera and is located in California and Nevada in the United States of America.

 There are many cities and communities located in various sections of the Sierra Nevada, including South Lake Tahoe, Carson City, Grass Valley and Paradise.
 Human activity, such as mining, logging and tourism, have had a massive impact on the shape of the mountains over many years - more so than the effects of water and ice erosion over many millennia.

-The Sierra Nevada's climate is influenced by California's Mediterranean Climate, which is characterised by dry summers and rainy winters.
+The Sierra Nevada's climate is influenced by California's Mediterranean Climate, which is characterized by dry summers and rainy winters.
 Rainfall occurs during the autumn, winter and spring months ranging from about 510 to 2,030mm.
 At elevations above 1,800 meters, most of the rain comes down as snow.

 The central and northern sections of the western side of the Sierra Nevada receive the most rainfall because of orographic lift (when air is forced from a lower elevation to a higher one).